openebs/openebs/README.md

 **Our vision** is simple: let storage and storage services for persistent workloads be fully integrated into the environment so that each team and workload benefits from the granularity of control and Kubernetes native behaviour.

-## Roadmap
+## Roadmap (as at Jan 2024)
 OpenEBS is 100% open source software.
 The project source code is spread across multiple repos:
 <BR>
 <BR>
-The Roamap is focused exclusively on the modern Data-Engn *Mayastor* and does not define any net-new features or capabilities for any OpenEBS LEGACY projects or projects that are tagged & deifned as DEPRICTAED or ARCHIVED.
-Whihc are currentl defined as the follows (see refernces above for the details on thje projects DEPRECIATED and ARCHIVAL strategy)...
+The Roamap is focused exclusively on the modern Data-Engine **Mayastor**.
+It does not define any net-new features or capabilities for any OpenEBS LEGACY projects or projects that are tagged & deifned as DEPRICTAED or ARCHIVED.
+Currently those proejcts are defined as the follows (see refernces above for the details on thje projects DEPRECIATED and ARCHIVAL strategy)...
 - Jiva
 - cStor
 - NFS-Provisioner